Table of Contents

 The first step is to modify the

-The first thing you want to do in your channel is parse the arguments and determine if the channel is being launched via a deep link.
+Then, determine if the channel is being launched via a deep link.
 If either

 invalid, disregard the deep link and launch the channel normally.